Squarepoint Ops LLC Invests $95,000 in Graybug Vision, Inc. (NASDAQ:GRAY)

-Squarepoint Ops LLC purchased a new position in shares of Graybug Vision, Inc. (NASDAQ:GRAY) in the 2nd quarter, Holdings Channel.com reports.
-The firm purchased 17,580 shares of the company’s stock, valued at approximately $95,000.
+Squarepoint Ops LLC purchased a new stake in shares of Graybug Vision, Inc. (NASDAQ:GRAY) during the 2nd quarter, Holdings Channel reports.
+The fund purchased 17,580 shares of the company’s stock, valued at approximately $95,000.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Nuveen Asset Management LLC raised its stake in shares of Graybug Vision by 48.5% during the first quarter.
-Nuveen Asset Management LLC now owns 15,923 shares of the company’s stock worth $88,000 after purchasing an additional 5,202 shares during the last quarter.
-Ergoteles LLC purchased a new stake in shares of Graybug Vision during the second quarter worth approximately $96,000.
-Jane Street Group LLC purchased a new stake in shares of Graybug Vision during the first quarter worth approximately $115,000.
-Goldman Sachs Group Inc. purchased a new stake in shares of Graybug Vision during the first quarter worth approximately $170,000.
-Finally, Virtu Financial LLC purchased a new stake in shares of Graybug Vision during the first quarter worth approximately $328,000.
-Institutional investors and hedge funds own 53.69% of the company’s stock.
+A number of other large investors have also bought and sold shares of GRAY.
+Nuveen Asset Management LLC grew its stake in Graybug Vision by 48.5% in the first quarter.
+Nuveen Asset Management LLC now owns 15,923 shares of the company’s stock valued at $88,000 after purchasing an additional 5,202 shares in the last quarter.
+Ergoteles LLC purchased a new position in Graybug Vision in the second quarter valued at about $96,000.
+Jane Street Group LLC purchased a new position in Graybug Vision in the first quarter valued at about $115,000.
+Goldman Sachs Group Inc. purchased a new position in Graybug Vision in the first quarter valued at about $170,000.
+Finally, Virtu Financial LLC purchased a new position in Graybug Vision in the first quarter valued at about $328,000.
+53.69% of the stock is currently owned by hedge funds and other institutional investors.

+Separately, Zacks Investment Research downgraded Graybug Vision from a “buy” rating to a “hold” rating in a research note on Monday, October 18th.
+Five equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $5.35.

-In other Graybug Vision news, CFO Robert S. Breuil sold 7,283 shares of Graybug Vision stock in a transaction that occurred on Wednesday, September 22nd.
+In related news, CFO Robert S. Breuil sold 7,283 shares of the business’s stock in a transaction dated Wednesday, September 22nd.
 The stock was sold at an average price of $3.55, for a total transaction of $25,854.65.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Company insiders own 11.00% of the company’s stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 11.00% of the company’s stock.

-Separately, Zacks Investment Research cut Graybug Vision from a “buy” rating to a “hold” rating in a research report on Monday, October 18th.
-Five analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat, Graybug Vision currently has an average rating of “Hold” and an average price target of $5.35.

 Graybug Vision, Inc, a clinical-stage biopharmaceutical company, develops medicines for the treatment of diseases of the retina and optic nerve.
 The company's lead product candidate is GB-102, an intravitreal injection of a microparticle depot formulation of sunitinib that is in Phase I/IIa and IIb clinical trials for the treatment of wet age-related macular degeneration, as well as in Phase IIa clinical trial to treat diabetic macular edema.